-Looking for the best sheets to complete your bedding setup?
-You're in the right place.
+Looking for the best sheets in 2023 to complete your bedding setup?
 We should all know by now that a good night's sleep is essential for your mental and physical health.
 For many of us, that means spending a little extra on the best mattress, the best duvet and the best pillow.
 So, why spoil things by settling for sub-standard sheets?

-Just think back to the last time you stayed at a fancy hotel and slid into a bed fitted with gorgeously silky soft sheets.
+Think back to the last time you stayed at a fancy hotel and slid into a bed fitted with gorgeously silky soft sheets.
 Wasn't that the best feeling?
-Why not bring that experience home by going the extra distance with your choice of bed sheets?
-While the best sheets are rarely the cheapest, when you think about how much time you're going to be spending in them, paying extra for premium sheets really doesn't seem that big of a deal (our guide does include some cheap and cheerful options for those on a tighter budget, too).
+Why not bring that experience home by going the extra mile with your choice of bed sheets?
+While the best sheets are rarely the cheapest, when you think about how much time you're going to be spending in them, paying extra for premium sheets really doesn't seem that big of a deal (but our best sheets guide does include some cheap and cheerful options for those on a tighter budget, too).

-To save you lots of searching, we've gathered together a selection of the best sheets available at the moment, made from various materials (see our cotton vs bamboo vs linen sheets comparison if you're undecided) and at a range of price points.
-We'll also suggest which ones will probably suit you best, as well as which options are the most environmentally friendly.
+To save you time searching, we've gathered a selection of the best sheets available in 2023, made from various materials (see our cotton vs bamboo vs linen sheets comparison if you're undecided) and at a range of price points.
+We'll also suggest which sheets will probably suit you best, as well as which options are the most environmentally friendly.

 Ready to upgrade your bedding?
 Read on to see our pick of the best sheets on the market right now for both the UK and US.

 What's the best thread count for sheets?